-The Best Techniques of Building Photography 2025
+The Best Architectural Photography Techniques of 2025

 1. Use Symmetry to Your Advantage

 Use facades with mirrored windows as a reference point for a starting position.
-Arches or centered columns can also add more symmetry to your photos, making them more professional and appealing.
+Arches or centered columns can also add more symmetry to your photos, making them look more professional and appealing.

 2. Use Leading Lines